NOAA-CO-OPS/CO-OPS_Data_Tools/README.md

 # README

-This repository contains code for commonly used processes by CO-OPS data users, including retrieving data from the API.
+This repository contains commonly used code by CO-OPS data users (https://tidesandcurrents.noaa.gov), including retrieving data from the API (https://tidesandcurrents.noaa.gov/api/).
 This repository contains subfolders for both Python and Matlab versions of commonly used code.

 For additional information, contact:
 Lindsay Abrams,